-Smallpox is a contagious, disfiguring, and often deadly disease caused by the variola virus.
+Smallpox is a highly contagious, deeply disfiguring, and often deadly infectious disease caused by the variola virus.

 Status: ERADICATED.
-Thanks to global vaccination, the last naturally occurring case was in 1977.
-Today, samples of the virus exist only in two secure laboratories (in the US and Russia) for research.
+Thanks to an unprecedented global vaccination campaign, the last naturally occurring case was recorded in 1977.
+Today, physical samples of the virus exist only in two highly secure laboratories (in the US and Russia) for research purposes.

-Current Risk: The primary concern today is its potential use as a biological weapon.
+Current Risk: The primary modern concern regarding smallpox is its potential deployment as an engineered biological weapon.

 The Progression of Symptoms

-Smallpox symptoms follow a predictable pattern.
-The first symptoms usually appear 12 to 14 days after infection.
+Smallpox symptoms follow a very predictable, systemic pattern.
+The first symptoms usually appear 12 to 14 days after initial exposure to the virus.

 Stage 1: Incubation (7–17 Days)

-You look and feel healthy.
-You are not contagious yet.
+During this phase, the virus is multiplying internally.
+You look and feel completely healthy, and you are not contagious yet.

 Stage 2: Initial Symptoms (2–4 Days)

-Sudden onset of flu-like symptoms.
-You become contagious during this phase.
+Characterized by the sudden onset of severe, flu-like symptoms.
+You become highly contagious to others during this phase.

 Stage 3: The Rash (3–4 Weeks)

-A rash appears, starting on the face and spreading to the arms, legs, and hands.
+A distinctive rash appears, starting on the tongue and inside the mouth, then spreading outward to the face, arms, legs, and hands.

-- Day 4: Spots turn into fluid-filled blisters.
+- Day 4: The spots turn into fluid-filled blisters.

-- Day 5+: Blisters fill with pus (pustules) which are round and firm to the touch (like a BB pellet under the skin).
+- Day 5+: The blisters fill with thick, opaque pus (pustules).
+These pustules are distinctively round, deeply embedded, and feel firm to the touch (often described as feeling like a BB pellet under the skin).

-- Week 2: Scabs form and eventually fall off, leaving deep, pitted scars.
+- Week 2: The pustules begin to crust over.
+Scabs form and eventually fall off, leaving deep, pitted permanent scars.

-- Fever: Smallpox causes fever 2-4 days before the rash.
-Chickenpox fever starts with the rash.
+- Fever: Smallpox causes a high fever 2-4 days before the rash ever appears.
+Chickenpox fever typically starts with the arrival of the rash.

-- Location: Smallpox rash is worst on the face, arms, and legs.
-Chickenpox is worst on the stomach/trunk.
+- Location: The smallpox rash is concentrated on the face, arms, and legs.
+Chickenpox is heavily concentrated on the stomach, chest, and trunk.

-- Development: Smallpox lesions all develop at the same speed (all pustules at once).
-Chickenpox lesions appear in waves (some are blisters while others are scabs).
+- Development: Smallpox lesions all develop at the exact same speed (they are all pustules at once).
+Chickenpox lesions appear in waves (some are new blisters while others are already scabs).

 Transmission

-Smallpox spreads through prolonged face-to-face contact.
+Historically, smallpox spread primarily through prolonged, face-to-face contact.
 It is transmitted via:

-- Droplets: Coughing or sneezing spreads the virus into the air.
+- Airborne Droplets: Coughing or sneezing spreads microscopic droplets of the virus directly into the air.

 Complications

-- Deep Scarring: Pockmarks, especially on the face.
+- Deep Scarring: Severe pockmarks, especially concentrated on the face.

-- Blindness: If the sores infect the eyes.
+- Blindness: Occurred frequently if the viral sores infected the corneas of the eyes.

-- Death: The historical mortality rate was about 30%.
+- Mortality: The historical mortality rate for the most common form of smallpox was approximately 30%.

 Diagnosis